 Hormones for Optimal Health – keys hormones for a well balanced and healthy life.

 RxHomeTest.com can help you test your thyroid hormones from the comfort of home without going to a doctor using our At Home Thyroid Test.
-The test measures all four key markers: TSH, fT3, fT4, and the antithyroid antibodies (TPO) for potential autoimmune disease.
+The test measures all key markers: TSH, fT3, fT4, reverse T3, and the antithyroid antibodies (TPO) for potential autoimmune disease.